sccn/sccn.github.io/others/EEGLAB_and_python.md

 plt.show()
 ```

-The SCIPY Python library can import EEGLAB files, when the raw data is embeded in the *.set* file.
+The SCIPY Python library can import EEGLAB files, when the raw data is embedded in the *.set* file.

 ``` Python
 import scipy.io as sio